Llenar70/allye-doc/course/case_study_3_causal_forests.md

 Specifically, you will practice the following steps:

 -   Frame the business problem of reducing re-churn as a causal inference question.
--   Understand the intuition behind **Causal Forest** and how it estimates the *Individual Treatment Effect (ITE)*.
+-   Understand the intuition behind **Causal Forest** and how it estimates the *Conditional Average Treatment Effect (CATE)* and uses it as an individualized effect (ITE approximation).
 -   Design an analysis to discover if a spontaneous user action has a causal impact on retention, and for which user segments.
 -   Use the discovered insights to create a data-driven, personalized CRM strategy for different user segments.
--   Implement the analysis in Allye and share the results with stakeholders using the AI Report feature.

 <br>